-Unclassified Graduate Student.
-Applicants seeking courses for graduate credit but not wishing to work for a graduate degree may apply for admission as unclassified or non-degree students.
-The GRE and some of the letters usually expected from former professors may be waived as requirements for unclassified status.
-Applicants are required to complete the front of the application form, submit a \$25 application fee, meet the immunization requirements, and submit an official transcript at least one month prior to matriculation.
-Departmental approval is required.
+Applicants seeking courses for graduate credit but not wishing to work for a graduate degree may apply for admission as unclassified or non-degree status.
+Applicants are required to complete an application, submit a \$45 application fee, meet the immunization requirements, and submit an official transcript showing a baccalaureate degree at least one month prior to matriculation.
 Instructor approval is required for each course prior to enrollment.